This function generates a modified SWAP file, changing the value of the

 This only works if you have already parsed the desired data, and it is

-Another way to speed up this function is to disable write
+Another way to speed up this function is to disable write. this simply does

 not write your output_file